cast-org/figuration/docs/4.0.0-alpha.5/components/button-group.md

 ---
 layout: docs
 title: Button Group
+description: Group a series of buttons together on a single line with the button group.
 group: components
 ---

-Group a series of buttons together on a single line with the button group.

 ## Contents
 {:.no_toc}